 Becoming HAZMAT certified is the process of adding an endorsement to your existing CDL.
-It does not mean you need to obtain new license altogether.
+It does not mean you need to obtain a new license altogether.
 In addition to, background checks and application requirements, drivers applying for a HAZMAT endorsement are expected to pass a Hazardous Materials Endorsement Knowledge test.

 The Process of Obtaining HAZMAT Endorsement

-Also, a HAZMAT certified truck driver is required to pass an in depth Transportation Security Administration background check due to the security and safety risks presented by transporting hazardous materials.
+Also, a HAZMAT certified truck driver is required to pass an in-depth Transportation Security Administration background check due to the security and safety risks presented by transporting hazardous materials.

 These background checks typically cost the operator between $90-110 unless covered by the employer.
-Also keep in mind the background check can take up to 60 days and requires the applicant’s fingerprints.
+Also, keep in mind the background check can take up to 60 days and requires the applicant’s fingerprints.

 For example, here are some of the basic items you’ll need when pursuing a HAZMAT endorsement:

 - Valid CDL License

 - Proof of citizenship or legal residence